57blocks/website-article/articles/Frontend Performance Optimization/README.md

 }
 ```

-- image formate
+- **Image formate**
   For image resources, it is essential to choose the appropriate image format based on specific business requirements to optimize performance.
 Here are simplified and optimized recommendations:
   - **Raster Images:** Represented as pixel grids, including GIF, PNG, JPEG, and WebP.
   - **Vector Images:** Primarily used for logos and icons, defined by curves, lines, and shapes, resolution-independent, providing clear results.

 **Image Formats and Use Cases:**

 - JPEG: Suitable for photographic images, reducing file size through lossy and lossless optimization.
 - SVG: Used for icons and logos, containing geometric shapes, maintaining clarity regardless of scaling.
 - PNG: Suitable for high-resolution images, lossless compression, while WebP generally has smaller file sizes.
 - Video: For animations, it is recommended to use video instead of GIF due to GIF's color limitations and larger file sizes.

 - **Decoding**
   This property provides a hint to the browser on how it should decode the image.
 Specifically, it specifies whether to wait for the image to be fully decoded before rendering other content updates or allow rendering other content simultaneously during the decoding process.
   - **`sync`**: Synchronously decode the image to render it along with other content.